-Following blockade of CYP3A4 by co-administration of the strong CYP3A4 inhibitor ketoconazole 200 mg twice a day for 5 days, $C{max}$ and AUC of the active metabolite of fesoterodine increased 2.0- and 2.3-fold, respectively, after oral administration of fesoterodine fumarate 8 mg to CYP2D6 extensive metabolizers.
-In CYP2D6 poor metabolizers, $C{max}$ and AUC of the active metabolite of fesoterodine increased 2.1- and 2.5-fold, respectively, during co-administration of ketoconazole 200 mg twice a day for 5 days. $C{max}$ and AUC were 4.5- and 5.7-fold higher, respectively, in subjects who were CYP2D6 poor metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and not taking ketoconazole.
-In a separate study co-administering fesoterodine with ketoconazole 200 mg once a day for 5 days, the $C{max}$ and AUC values of the active metabolite of fesoterodine were increased 2.2-fold in CYP2D6 extensive metabolizers and 1.5- and 1.9-fold, respectively, in CYP2D6 poor metabolizers. $C{max}$ and AUC were 3.4- and 4.2-fold higher, respectively, in subjects who were CYP2D6 poor metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and taking ketoconazole compared to subjects who
+Following blockade of CYP3A4 by coadministration of the strong CYP3A4 inhibitor ketoconazole 200 mg twice a day for 5 days, C ${\rm max}$ and AUC of the active metabolite of fesoterodine increased 2- and 2.3-fold, respectively, after oral administration of fesoterodine fumarate extended-release tablets 8 mg to CYP2D6 extensive metabolizers.
+In CYP2D6 poor metabolizers, C ${\rm max}$ and AUC of the active metabolite of fesoterodine increased 2.1- and 2.5- fold, respectively, during coadministration of ketoconazole 200 mg twice a day for 5 days.
+C ${\rm max}$ and AUC were 4.5-and 5.7-fold higher, respectively, in subjects who were CYP2D6 poor metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and not taking ketoconazole.
+In a separate study coadministering fesoterodine with ketoconazole 200 mg once a day for 5 days, the C ${\rm max}$ and AUC values of the active metabolite of fesoterodine were increased 2.2-fold in CYP2D6 extensive metabolizers and 1.5- and 1.9-fold, respectively, in CYP2D6 poor metabolizers.
+C ${\rm max}$ and AUC were 3.4- and 4.2-fold higher, respectively, in subjects who were CYP2D6 poor metabolizers and taking ketoconazole compared to subjects who were CYP2D6 extensive metabolizers and not taking ketoconazole.

 There is no clinically relevant effect of moderate CYP3A4 inhibitors on the pharmacokinetics of fesoterodine.
 In a drug-drug interaction study evaluating the coadministration of the moderate CYP3A4 inhibitor fluconazole 200 mg twice a day for 2 days, a single 8 mg dose of fesoterodine was administered 1 hour following the first dose of fluconazole on day 1 of the study.
-The average (90% confidence interval) for the increase in $C{\text{max}}$ and AUC of the active metabolite of fesoterodine was approximately 19% (11% to 28%) and 27% (18% to 36%) respectively.
+The average (90% confidence interval) for the increase in C ${\rm max}$ and AUC of the active metabolite of fesoterodine was approximately 19% (11% to 28%) and 27% (18% to 36%) respectively.